 Day 10: Marrakech - Essaouira ( 2 hours and a half drive).

 After breakfast, our Moroccan itinerary leaves Marrakech behind and, for a couple of hours , there is not much to see, except the occasional argan oil cooperative.
 Later, the deserted landscape around us softens while the panorama changes from arid beige to vivid green.
 Goats go up in trees feeding on the argan fruit.
-In the distance, still some way off, a blue stripe rises above the argan groves on the horizon.
-It takes a little while to realise that it is the Atlantic.
+In the distance, still some way off, a blue stripe rises above the argan groves on the horizon: the Atlantic.